kouky/kouky.github.io/_drafts/adaptive-auto-layout-in-code.markdown

 ## Adaptive Instagram Example

+Recreating the adaptive layout for Matthew's hypothetical Instragram was straightforward.
+You can follow along in Xcode by cloning the source for this app from my [github][github-app].

 {% include figure.html caption="Recreating Matthew's Adapative Instagram Example" asset="/assets/adaptive-instagram/adaptive-instagram-mike.gif" %}

 The graphic below denotes the four main subviews of our hypothetical Instagram application.
 The challenge will be to manage layout constraints in code as the [size class traits][size-class-traits] change during device rotation.